 There are 3 levels of certification in Open CA:

 - Level 2: Master

 - Level 3: Distinguished

-The Open Group Certified Architect (Open CA) program requires candidates to submit a comprehensive certification package detailing their skills and experience gained on working on architecture-related projects, followed by a rigorous peer review process.
+The Open Group Open Certified Architect (Open CA) certification requires candidates to submit comprehensive documentation detailing their skills and experience gained on working on architecture-related projects, followed by a rigorous peer review process.